Park City, Utah, USA travel guide

 When is the best time to visit Park City for skiing and the Sundance Film Festival?

-Do I need a car to get around Park City?
+Do I need a car in Park City?

 What's the difference between Park City Mountain and Deer Valley Resort?

-Park City Mountain is the largest ski resort in the US, offering diverse terrain for all levels and allowing snowboards.
-Deer Valley is renowned for its luxury, impeccable grooming, and exceptional service; it's a skiers-only mountain, so no snowboards are allowed.
+Park City Mountain is the largest ski resort in the US, offering diverse terrain for all levels and allowing both skiers and snowboarders.
+Deer Valley Resort is renowned for its luxury service, meticulously groomed runs, and 'skiers only' policy, providing a more refined experience.
+Both are world-class but cater to slightly different preferences.

-How can I get tickets for Sundance Film Festival screenings?
+How can I get Sundance Film Festival tickets?

 Ready to Make This Trip Happen?